 Pet Screens

-Pets can unwittingly cause tears and damage to screens.
-Pet-resistant screens are designed to be heavy-duty, durable and withstand pet damage.
 Screen doors are the most vulnerable to rips and tears, so pet screens for doors are highly recommended.
+Window screens and porch enclosures are other common installation areas.

 Solar Screens

 The more open the screen’s mesh, the more sunlight and heat that filter into your home.
 Solar screens provide heat and glare control.
 They also decrease the ambient temperature indoors by blocking up to 90% of harmful UV rays into your home.
-This helps protect your furniture, carpet and other fabrics from fading as well as lower energy costs.
+This helps protect your furniture, carpet, curtains, and other fabrics from fading as well as lower energy costs.
+It also reduces the glare on TV and computer screens.

 No-See-Um Screens